microsoft/vscode-docs/docs/python/python-tutorial.md

    ![Create environment status notification](images/environments/create_environment_prompt_status.png)

-   The command will also install necessary packages outlined in a requirements/dependencies file, such as requirements.txt, pyproject.toml or environment.yml, located in the   project folder.
+   The command will also install necessary packages outlined in a requirements/dependencies file, such as `requirements.txt`, `pyproject.toml`, or `environment.yml`, located in the project folder.

    > **Note**: If you want to create an environment manually, or run into error in the environment creation process, visit the [Environments](/docs/python/environments.md#create-a-virtual-environment-in-the-terminal) page.